adibaaslam/adibaaslam/README.md

 - 👋 Hi, I’m @adibaaslam
-- 👀 I’m interested in Everything environmental Science and English , aslo computer science ( More into Data Science and AI)
+- 👀 I’m interested in Everything environmental Science and Engineering, aslo computer science ( More into Data Science and AI)
-- 🌱 I’m currently learning Python and Javascript
+- 🌱 I’m currently learning learning about environment, and python as well
 - 💞️ I’m looking to collaborate on Data Science and AI Projects, also projects related to environmental sustainability and conservation
 - 📫 Colloborate with me on github